Step 4

 Regularly monitor your online presence.
 Address any negative comments or misinformation promptly and professionally.

-Step 2: Build an effective elevator pitch.
+Build an effective elevator pitch.

 Now that you’ve cleaned up your online image, let’s talk about your elevator pitch.
 An elevator pitch answers the questions “what,” “why,” and “how.” in one paragraph, no longer than a few sentences.